 + 500 No Limit Hold'em - Mystery Bounty (Event #27)

-Pete Yen Han Chen is a professional poker player from Taiwan, and has been awarded Asia Player of the Year Title in 2014.
+Pete Yen Han Chen is a professional poker player from Taiwan, who was born in 1988.

 His biggest cash for the year 2016 was at the 2016 Aussie Millions No Limit Holdem Shot Clock Turbo Event where he placed 2nd for US$20,108.

 The year 2017 seemed to be the magical year for Chen.
 He started the year by placing 5th in the AUS$2,500 No Limit Hold’em Event at the 2017 Aussie Millions garnering a cash prize of US$22,792.
 This was followed a month after with a US$59,286 score by placing 6th in the No Limit Holdem High Roller Event at the Macau Poker Cup.
 In April, he once again made it to the final table of the PokerStars Championship Macau Main Event and finished 6th, taking home HK$705,000 (approx. US$90,712).
 Despite his efforts, somehow a trophy kept slipping through his hands.
 Until finally, in the same month at the WPT Beijing Inaugural Main Event, Chen stood alone raising his very first trophy aloft after besting a field of 400 entries.
 He also earned his very first 6-figure cash prize of US$299,485.

 The same year, in June 2017, he came very close to capturing his first WSOP bracelet.
 He finished second in the US$5,000 No Limit Hold’em event, losing to Andres Korn from Argentina heads-up for the title at the end.
 Chen pocketed no less than US$382,122, which is the biggest single live tournament cash of his career to date.